Sacred as Structure (SAS)

 Criterion 1: Robustness Across Methods

-No single study or case is decisive.
-But the accumulation — across different phenomena, different methodologies, different research groups, different decades, and different continents — constitutes the kind of multi-method convergence that the constraint criteria are designed to detect.
+No single study is decisive.
+The accumulation across different phenomena, different methodologies, different research groups, and different decades constitutes the kind of multi-method engagement the criterion looks for.
+The evidence is contested.

 Criterion 2: Recurrence Across Contexts

 Cross-cultural NDE phenomenology.
-Structured near-death experiences have been documented across cultures, historical periods, and religious backgrounds — including among individuals with no prior belief in an afterlife.
-The structural features (out-of-body perspective, passage, encounter with light, life review, encounter with deceased individuals, boundary or point of no return) recur with consistency documented in Consciousness Across Cultures and Anomalous Phenomena and Consciousness.
+Structured NDEs are documented across cultures, historical periods, and religious backgrounds — including among individuals with no prior belief in an afterlife.
+The structural features (out-of-body perspective, passage, encounter with light, life review, encounter with deceased individuals, boundary) recur with consistency documented in Consciousness Across Cultures and Anomalous Phenomena and Consciousness.

 Criterion 3: Resistance to Eliminative Explanation

-Eliminative responses cluster into two families — neurological and psychological/cultural — each with variants.
-The strongest version of each:
+Eliminative responses cluster into two families — neurological and psychological/cultural.
+The strongest version of each deserves engagement.

 The dying brain hypothesis.
-NDEs, deathbed visions, and terminal lucidity are produced by neurochemical processes in the dying brain — endorphin release, anoxia, REM intrusion, cortical disinhibition.
+NDEs, deathbed visions, and terminal lucidity are produced by neurochemical processes in the dying brain.

 This hypothesis has genuine explanatory resources.
 Endorphins may account for euphoria; cortical disinhibition may explain vivid imagery; REM intrusion may produce dream-like narrative features.
-These mechanisms are real and likely contribute to the phenomenology of near-death states.
+These mechanisms likely participate in the phenomenology of near-death states.
 The question is whether they account for the full range of findings.
-Three specific difficulties suggest they do not:
+Three specific difficulties:

-The directional problem.
-Production models predict that as brain function degrades, experience should degrade — becoming fragmentary, confused, and impoverished, as occurs in delirium, hypoxia, and progressive dementia.
-The observation is the opposite: NDEs are frequently reported as more vivid, structured, and coherent than ordinary waking experience, occurring precisely when measurable cortical activity is at its lowest.
-Scalp EEG does not rule out all residual brain function — but the directional finding is significant and specific: dramatically reduced measurable brain activity correlating with enhanced experiential richness is the opposite of what the production model predicts.
-The hypothesis can accommodate this post hoc (perhaps dying brains produce uniquely ordered hallucinations), but post hoc accommodation is not prediction.
-A hypothesis that predicts degradation and observes enhancement has an explanatory problem it must name.
+Directional problem.
+Production models predict that as brain function degrades, experience should degrade — fragmentary, confused, impoverished, as in delirium and progressive dementia.
+The observation is often the opposite: NDEs are frequently reported as more vivid and coherent than ordinary waking experience, occurring precisely when measurable cortical activity is at its lowest.
+Scalp EEG does not rule out all residual brain function, but the directional finding is significant.
+NDEs also produce persistent, life-changing effects over decades — a pattern aberrant neurochemistry does not produce.

 Terminal lucidity.
 This phenomenon is distinct from NDEs and more difficult for the dying brain hypothesis to address.
-Patients with years of progressive neurological destruction — advanced Alzheimer’s where cortical tissue has been physically lost, extensive brain tumors, prolonged psychosis — suddenly recover full cognitive function, recognize family members, hold coherent conversations, and display their pre-illness personality, typically in the hours or days before death.
-The substrate damage in these cases is structural and cumulative — not the kind that a brief neurochemical surge can reverse.
-An Alzheimer’s brain that has lost substantial cortical mass does not suddenly rebuild neural architecture because of endorphin release.
-The dying brain hypothesis, which relies on neurochemical events producing aberrant experience, has no mechanism for the restoration of cognitive capacities that require neural substrate the disease has destroyed.
-Terminal lucidity is documented in clinical literature from the 18th century to the present (Nahm et al., 2012) and is not a marginal phenomenon — it is reported by hospice staff and families with regularity.
+Patients with years of progressive neurological destruction — advanced Alzheimer’s with lost cortical mass, brain tumors, prolonged psychosis — suddenly recover full cognitive function, recognize family, hold coherent conversations.
+The substrate damage is structural and cumulative.
+A brief neurochemical surge does not rebuild neural architecture.
+The dying brain hypothesis has no mechanism for the restoration of cognitive capacities that require neural substrate the disease has destroyed.

 The terror management hypothesis.
 Belief in post-mortem continuity is a universal cultural adaptation to mortality awareness.

-This response explains why beliefs about continuation are universal.
+This explains why beliefs about continuation are universal.
 It does not explain why experiences of continuation exhibit the specific structure they do.
 Terror management predicts that afterlife experiences should conform to cultural expectations — comforting, consistent with religious training.
 But NDEs frequently contradict the experiencer’s prior beliefs, include distressing elements, and occur in individuals with no prior belief in an afterlife.
-The experiential data exceeds what terror management can account for.

 Criterion 4: Cost of Exclusion